-- There are three lectures remaining in this semester: May 5, May 8 and May 12.
-The final exam is May 19. - Slide 3 lists the major topics yet to be covered.
+- Slide 3 lists the major topics yet to be covered.
 This lecture looks at the principles of Economic Geography.
 Material is found in textbook chapters 9 and 12.
-Normally this would be done in 2 lectures, but I am condensing this topic and the last topic, Urban Geography, into two 11⁄2 lecture presentations each because of the shortened semester.
-The slides for each topic will be a continuous series without a period break.
-Political Geography, as scheduled from the beginning of the semester, will be covered by readings and Extra Credit III atlas exercise. - Slides 4-5: Location!
+Reminder: Political Geography, as scheduled from the beginning of the semester, will be covered by readings and Atlas Extra Credit III. - Slides 4-5: Location!
 Location!
-Location!
 This is the call of economic geography where success, profitability, transportation and the value of real estate is studied.
-We look at the spatial aspects of economic activity along with an area's development.
-As people move away from a subsistence form of life where they exist with bare necessities through self-sufficiency.
+We look at the spatial aspects of economic activity along with an area's development, as people move away from a subsistence form of life (where they existed with bare necessities through self-sufficiency).
 Location of manufacturing, transportation and communication, and the service trades is an important part of development.
-Recall the Demographic Transition Model from Population Geography. - Slide 6 defines economic geography.
+Recall the Demographic Transition Model from Population Geography. - Slide 6: Economic Geography.
+This area of geography focuses on activities that produce wealth (in the broadest sense).
 Geographic principles and data gathering tools are applied to all economic functions, including supplying disaster relief and military operations: the study of the spatial variation of activities related to the production, exchange and consumption of goods and services leading to the accumulation of wealth.
-This can be mapped and modeled. - Slide 7: This diagram is a simple way of dividing economic activity into sectors based on what is being done.
-Primary sector takes from nature.
-Secondary sector processes what is taken from nature and creates something from it (as a manufactured product).
-The tertiary sector involves selling and service of the products generated from other sectors.
-The quaternary sector (along with the quinary activities) does data collection, management and executive decision making very far from the primary activities, but at the same time controlling primary activities, as mining and fishing through management and decisions.
+This can be mapped and modeled. - Slide 7: Sectors of Economic Activity.
+This diagram is a simple way of dividing economic activity into units based on what is being done.
+Primary Sector takes from nature.
+Secondary Sector processes what is taken from nature and creates something from it (as a manufactured product).
+The Tertiary Sector involves selling and service of the products generated from other sectors.
+The Quaternary Sector (along with the quinary activities) does data collection, management and executive decision making very far from the primary activities, but at the same time controlling primary activities, as mining and fishing through management and decision-making.
 This diagram also fits into the Demographic Transition Model by referring to the percent of labor involved in the sectors.
 As an area "develops", less people are involved in extraction (mining, lumbering, agriculture, etc.) and more are into the processing phase (creating/making products); as economic development increases, people move on and sell products to people and also act to service people's needs.
-How many of us grow our own food, make your own clothing or fix your broken smartphone?
+How many of us grow our own food, make your own clothing or fix a broken smartphone?